sam-osadare/lets-learn-linux-1/answers.md

 **What is the difference between rmdir and rm -r?**

 Command **rmdir**:
-    •	Removes only empty directories.
+    *	Removes only empty directories.
-    •	Refuses to remove directories that contain files or subdirectories.
+    *	Refuses to remove directories that contain files or subdirectories.
-    •	Safer because it prevents accidental deletion of data.
+    *	Safer because it prevents accidental deletion of data.
 Command **rm -r**: rm -r ~/projects/cyphercore/logs
-    •	Removes directories recursively.
+    *	Removes directories recursively.
-    •	Deletes the entire logs directory and everything inside it, including files and subdirectories.
+    *	Deletes the entire logs directory and everything inside it, including files and subdirectories.

 **What makes rm -rf dangerous?**
 The command **rm -rf** combines:
-    •	-r = recursive deletion
+    *	`-r` = recursive deletion
-    •	-f = force deletion without confirmation
+    *	`-f` = force deletion without confirmation

 This means Linux will attempt to delete everything specified without asking for confirmation and without stopping for many common warnings.
 If the wrong path is entered, important files, applications, logs, or even an entire system can be deleted.
+---

 **What rule should every engineer follow before running rm -rf?**
 Always verify the exact path before pressing Enter.
 A common safety practice is:
-    • Run pwd to confirm your current directory.
+    * Run pwd to confirm your current directory.
-    • Run ls to verify what will be affected.
+    * Run ls to verify what will be affected.
-    • Carefully review the command.
+    * Carefully review the command.
-    • Only then execute rm -rf.
+    * Only then execute rm -rf.
 Many engineers follow the rule: "Read the command twice, run it once."
 This helps prevent accidental deletion of critical data on production systems.